-Serving as the investment and development arm of the reputable NAI Earle Furman, Appian Investments, along with the Orangeburg County Development Corporation (OCDC), recently announced breaking ground on the largest speculative building in the Midlands.
+Serving as the investment and development arm of the reputable NAI Earle Furman, Appian Investments, along with the Orangeburg County Development Commission (OCDC), recently announced breaking ground on the largest speculative building in the Midlands.
 The industrial facility is set to be 534,702 square feet located at 122 Palmetto Commerce Parkway just off Interstate 26 at Exit 154 on US-301/Five Chop Road and will be the second development underway at Orangeburg’s Shamrock Commerce Park.
 In partnership with Pacolet Milliken and YC Holdings, LLC, led by Jim Roquemore, Appian Investments intends to deliver the building Q4 of 2022.

 Patterson’s CEO Lance Patterson added, “Shamrock Commerce Center will be a premier industrial complex.
 It was a pleasure to work with Appian Investments/NAI Earle Furman, the Pacolet Milliken team, and United Community Bank.”